thibaudclement/letsbendthecurve/README.md

 - Clear guidelines for using the interactive charts included in the article.
 - Stylized quotes from experts in sustainable computing to highlight key insights.

+### Charts

+Several design decisions were made to enhance the clarity and effectiveness of specific charts in the visual explainer:
+- **Weekly Emissions Chart:** After careful consideration, I opted for a logarithmic scale on the y-axis.
+While a linear scale might have been more straightforward for a general audience, the wide range of values made smaller data points difficult to distinguish.
+Since the chart's primary goal is to emphasize that the bars do not represent zero values rather than highlight the differences between them, a logarithmic scale better served this purpose by making smaller values more visible.
+- **Guiding User Attention:** Feedback from the Week 10 Review Session highlighted the importance of guiding viewers to understand the charts and focus on key elements.
+The following decisions align with this feedback:
+  - In the _Global Internet Users from 2000 to 2024_ chart, an annotation highlights the year when the curve begins to plateau.
+  - For the _Global Internet Traffic from 2000 to 2024_ chart, a hint is provided as an annotation to assist viewers in interpreting the data.
+  - In the __Electricity Consumption of The Internet vs. G20 Countries from 2010 to 2022__ chart, the bar representing the internet is colored differently from the others to draw attention to this specific data point.
+  - In the _ICT Sector Emissions as a Percentage of Global Emissions_ duo of charts, the _Modeled Projections (2021-2040)_ chart features an annotation reading "Let’s Bend The Curve," reinforcing the article’s central call to action and highlighting this critical trend.
+  - In the _Worldwide Data Center Average Annual Power Usage Effectiveness (2010-2050)_ chart, a vertical white dashed line separates past and projected data, while a horizontal green dashed line marks the theoretical 1.0 threshold for the PUE indicator.
+This threshold represents the ideal target, with the aim of eventually surpassing it through disruptive innovation.

 ## Visualization Inspiration